| John Kenneth Galbraith once wrote, “There is certainly

 ratio for each individual and purposely dipping well below that line

+can result in heart failure, bone loss and fertility problems.
 It is well documented fact that many teens develop serious eating disorders

 because they can not cope with the pressure to become or stay thin.
 Others